simokay/compendium/adversaries/Young Green Hag.md

       The hag covers herself and anything she is wearing or carrying with a magical illusion that makes her look like another creature of her general size and humanoid shape.
 The illusion ends if the hag takes a bonus action to end it or if she dies.
       The changes wrought by this effect fail to hold up to physical inspection.
 For example, the hag could appear to have smooth skin, but someone touching her would feel her rough flesh.
 Otherwise, a creature must take an action to visually inspect the illusion and succeed on a DC 20 Intelligence (Investigation) check to discern that the hag is disguised.
     attack_bonus: 0
+spells:
+  - The hag's innate spellcasting ability is Charisma (spell save DC 12).
+She can innately cast the following spells, requiring no material components:
+  - At Will: Dancing Lights, Minor Illusion, Vicious Mockery, Shocking Grasp
+  - 4/Day Each: Sleep, Ray of Sickness
+  - 3/Day Each: Silence, Locate Object
+  - 2/Day Each: Fear, Counterspell
 ---